theovier/graphql-kotlin-demo/README.md

 Start the Spring Boot server providing the credentials as arguments on start.
 Afterwards, navigate to ``localhost:8080/playground`` in your browser.
 You can now start querying the server.
-For example, you can ask for a list of employees:
+For example, you can ask for a list of employees and their respective company:

 ```
 {
   employees {
     name
+    company {
+      name
+    }
   }
 }
 ```